Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data

 for $q = 1,2$, where $c, c^\prime$ are positive constants. \end{theorem}

-Compared with the results in Section \ref{sec_rate}, this theorem shows that our proposed estimator via the active subsampling algorithm is minimax rate optimal up to some logarithmic factors.
+Compared with the upper bounds in Section \ref{sec_rate}, this theorem shows that our proposed estimator via the active subsampling algorithm is minimax rate optimal up to some logarithmic factors.
 By Markov inequality, we can also obtain the lower bound for the $N$-budget minimax risk